-A bottleneck we encounter is that the Athena simulator is computationally expensive.
-It will be computationally infeasible to perform PSA to understand the influence of key parameters on wind farm performance.
-Further, the stochastic nature of the model makes these computations even more cumbersome.
-It is common in such scenarios to build a statistical surrogate model --- an \emph{emulator} --- to replace the simulator \citep{Gramacy2020surrogates}.
-The Monte Carlo calculations to perform PSA become very manageable with an emulator \citep{Marrel2012}.
-The theory of emulation of deterministic models is well developed, dating back to at least \citet{Sacks89}.
-Emulation has been applied to a broad range of scenarios such as, but not limited to, calibration \citep{Ohagan01}, uncertainty/sensitivity analysis \citep{Kennedy2006} and optimisation \citep{Wilson2018}.
+A bottleneck we encounter is that the Athena simulator is computationally expensive, thus PSA becomes infeasible.
+The stochastic nature of Athena makes these computations even more cumbersome.
+An effective approach in such scenarios is to build a fast statistical surrogate model --- an \textit{emulator} --- to replace the simulator \citep{Sacks89,Gramacy2020surrogates}, thus making PSA feasible.